indika/blog/_posts/2013-10-25-cooking-with-chef.md

 Bundler is considered better than Gem to manage dependencies.
 I'm not sure why.
 I do know Bundler can maintain the specific version number required for the application (Chef).
-And it also obtains the gems required by the required gems, and so forth.
+And, it also obtains the gems required by the required gems, and so forth.
 It simply just works.